A note on the metastability in three modifications of the standard Ising model: Ising model with next-nearest-neighbor attraction

-\textbullet \ $ Q(D_n,D_w;\ell)^{\mathrm{1pr}} $ denotes the set of all configurations consisting only of an octagon from $ Q(D_n,D_w;\ell)$ and with an additional protuberance attached at the interior of one of its longest coordinate edges.
-Here, the interior of a coordinate edge are all sites except of the two sites at both ends of the edge.
+\item $ Q(D_n,D_w;\ell)^{\mathrm{1pr}} $ denotes the set of all configurations that are obtained from a configuration in $ Q(D_n,D_w;\ell)$ by adding a protuberance somewhere at the \emph{interior} of one of its longest coordinate edges.
+Here the interior of the coordinate edge contains every site of the edge except for the two sites at the end of the edge.
 The right droplet in Figure \ref{PandC_NN} provides an example.